Dren Fazlija1,

 📏 Smaller models may be more “receptive” to SA specialization:

-The LoRA-tuned8Bmodel outperformed the tuned14Bmodel on SA metrics, suggesting a favorable path for on-device deployments. -
+The LoRA-tuned8Bmodel outperformed the tuned14Bmodel on SA metrics, suggesting a highly favorable path for on-device deployments and containerized local agents. -

 ⚖️ SA improvements come with a nuanced trade-off:

 General capability drops are task-dependent – especially pronounced on broad-knowledge hard tasks (BBH), but relatively modest on instruction-following or math tasks.
-This supports contextual deployment (e.g., enabling SA adapters only in guarded contexts).
+This supports contextual deployment (e.g., enabling SA adapters only when an agent operates in guarded, multi-user contexts).

 Citation